 This area was settled by successful German merchants in the late 1800s, and most of the homes are still privately owned.
 Pick up a walking tour map in front of the Anton Wulff House (pictured below) at 107 King William Street, and stroll the quiet neighborhood streets.
 The map provides a paragraph or two about the history of each of the 46 homes on the tour.

 We spent a sunny morning admiring all the different design styles, and learning a bit about the area’s history.
 If you or your pup gets thirsty, there is a doggy and human water fountain in King William Park near the bandstand.

 The Carl H. Guenther House and Pioneer Flower Mills, which overlook the River Walk as it winds south, are conveniently located about half way through the tour.
 The grounds are not pet friendly, but there is a restaurant where you can pick up something to go.
 We took turns waiting with the boys while the other one went inside to look around the open areas of the house and place our order.
-(Note: the peach tea and strudel are killer.)
+(Note: the peach tea and strudel are amazing!)

 The pet friendly Drury Plaza Hotel was our choice for this trip.
-Not only do they welcome Ty and Buster without weight restrictions or additional fees, their prices are reasonable, they’re located right on the River Walk, and that nighttime photo of the cathedral above was taken from our terrace!
-Throw in the free breakfast, evening appetizers and drinks, and wifi and you understand why Drury is one of our favorite hotel chains.
+Not only do they welcome Ty and Buster without weight restrictions, they’re located right on the River Walk.
+That nighttime photo of the cathedral was taken from our terrace!
+Throw in the free breakfast and evening appetizers and drinks and you’ll understand why we appreciate Drury hotels.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.